What is an Aperol spritz?

 It wasn’t until 1919 that Aperol was born - after years spent experimenting with a recipe, Luigi and Silvio Barbieri debuted the now-iconic apéritif.
 By the 1950s, the Aperol spritz was commonplace in the hands of Venetian natives, and spread throughout both Italy and the Austro-Hungarian Empire - don’t be surprised to see an icy glass of spritz in the snowy peaks of Austria to this day!

-- Add 75ml Aperol to the glass, followed by an equal amount of prosecco.
-Top with a splash of soda water, and stir gently to combine.
+- Add 75ml Prosecco to the glass, followed by 50ml of Aperol.
+Top with a splash of soda water (25ml), and stir gently to combine.

 - Garnish with a slice of orange, and serve.
 Salute!